*This article is a partial remake of the article published in the 2023-2024 season

 How beacons work

-When the searcher switches to receive mode, it receives radio waves.
-It is usually set to transmit mode, which emits radio waves, and when an avalanche occurs, the searcher switches to receive mode.
-In transmit mode, it emits a weak radio wave at 457 kHz, and in receive mode, it identifies the location of the avalanche beacon that is emitting the radio waves (indicating distance and direction).
+When a searcher switches to receiving mode, the beacon receives a radio signal.
+Normally, it is set to transmitting mode, and when an avalanche occurs, the searcher switches to receiving mode.
+In transmitting mode, it emits a weak radio signal at 457kHz, and in receiving mode, it identifies the location of the transmitting avalanche beacon (indicating distance and direction).

-The receive mode is used to find buried subjects, and the transmit mode is used to help others find them.
-Performance varies depending on the manufacturer, but they are compatible, and the transmit and receive functions work even between beacons made by different manufacturers.
-The location is found by capturing the signal emitted by the buried subject's beacon.
+Receiving mode is for finding buried people, and transmitting mode is for being found.
+Although there are differences in performance between manufacturers, they are compatible, and the transmission and reception functions work even between beacons made by different manufacturers.
+The location is determined by capturing the signal emitted by the buried person's beacon.

 Beacons come in digital and switchable digital/analog types.
 Currently, triple-antenna digital beacons are the mainstream.
 The more antennas there are, the higher the search accuracy, while analog beacons have higher reception sensitivity and can receive signals over a wider area.
 Not only do you need to own both, but you also need to practice multiple times to master them